Jonathan-Hall34/Game-Tracker/README.md

 ---
 🌎 Deployment

-The live app is hosted on Render.
+The live app is hosted on Render.<br>
 Visit https://game-tracker-a8ck.onrender.com

 ---